-As mentioned previously, U.S. Customs has recently implemented "Focused Assessment" methodology to conduct its audits.
+As mentioned previously, CBP has recently implemented "Focused Assessment" methodology to conduct its audits.
 While companies are not required to undergo a Focused Assessment in order to participate in C-TPAT, companies are wise to consider whether they are fully prepared to meet Customs' enhanced compliance procedure requirements, such as those reviewed in an assessment.
-However, to participate in Customs' Importer Self-Assessment (ISA) program, importers must be C-TPAT participants.
+However, to participate in Customs' Importer Self-Assessment (ISA) program, importers must be GTPAT participants.
+(In fact, the petroleum industry was the first industry to enter into a specific MOU with CBP and jointly worked to create an ISA plan dedicated to the industry.)
 What follows is a brief overview of these programs and some differences between them.

 Focused Assessments versus Importer Self-Assessments.
 As noted in Part III above, Customs' Focused Assessments ('FA") have replace the "CAT" audits of the late 1990s, with perhaps a greater emphasis on a company's compliance procedures than on the transactional entry review (which is conducted to a lesser extent under an FA).
-An FA is a compliance audit of a company's overall customs operations Companies must complete an Internal Control Questionnaire relating to its customs transactions in: its Control Environment (e.g., identifying the policies, procedures and assignment of responsibility for the compliance function); Risk Assessment (how the company identifies and manages its customs compliance risk); Control Procedures (procedures associated with reporting accurate valuation classification, quantity, preferential trade program data), Information and Communication (staying current and disseminating relevant Customs information), and Monitoring (procedures for monitoring and oversight of the customs compliance function).
+An FA is a compliance audit of a company's overall customs operations.
+Companies must complete an Internal Control Questionnaire relating to its customs transactions in: its Control Environment (e.g., identifying the policies, procedures and assignment of responsibility for the compliance function); Risk Assessment (how the company identifies and manages its customs compliance risk); Control Procedures (procedures associated with reporting accurate valuation, classification, quantity, preferential trade program data), Information and Communication (staying current and disseminating relevant Customs information), and Monitoring (procedures for monitoring and oversight of the customs compliance function).

-Armed with this information, Customs then determines which areas to further investigate and sample.
-As with most audit methods, Customs continues to meet with company personnel, interview key personnel, sample particular areas, and evaluate the results.
+Armed with this information, CBP then determines which areas to further investigate and sample.
+As with most audit methods, CBP continues to meet with company personnel, interview key personnel, sample particular areas, and evaluate the results.

-Under an FA, the company responds to the inquiries posed by Customs and hopes to successfully complete the audit within a reasonable time frame.
+Under an FA, the company responds to the inquiries posed by CBP and hopes to successfully complete the audit within a reasonable time frame.
 (An objection of the former CAT audits was the extended length of time under which the audit was performed.
-As both a blessing and a curse, Customs seeks to hold companies to very strict time frames in an FA.)
-Importer Self Assessments, on the other hand, seeks to have the company perform more of the analysis, under the direction of Customs, but without as much oversight.
+As both a blessing and a curse, CBP seeks to hold companies to very strict time frames in an FA.)
+Importer Self Assessments, on the other hand, seeks to have the company perform more of the analysis, under the direction of CBP, but without as much oversight.

 While this has appeal, in theory, there are substantial burdens placed upon a company that seeks to participate in this voluntary program.
-First, the company must be a validated member of CTPAT with at least two years of importing experience.
-Next, the company must sign a MOU, complete a questionnaire (similar to that in the FA program), agree to maintain a system that demonstrates a particular level of accuracy in its customs transactions, agree to make appropriate disclosures to Customs, and provide an annual written notification reaffirming these commitments.
+First, the company must be a validated member of C-TPAT with at least two years of importing experience.
+Next, the company must sign a MOU, complete a questionnaire (similar to that in the FA program), agree to maintain a system that demonstrates a particular level of accuracy in its customs transactions, agree to make appropriate disclosures to CBP, and provide an annual written notification reaffirming these commitments.

-Some of the benefits touted include: Customs agrees to provide consultation and training and, importantly, a removal from an "audit pool" of any established comprehensive audit, such as FAs, and entry summary trade data with analysis support, and generally, less Customs intrusion.
+Some of the benefits touted include: CBP agrees to provide consultation and training and, importantly, a removal from an "audit pool" of any established comprehensive audit, such as FAs, and entry summary trade data with analysis support, and generally, less Customs intrusion.
 Also, participation is to be favorably considered in the event that civil penalties or liquidated damages are assessed against the importer.
-The a significant disadvantage, however, are that it requires an affirmative, ongoing commitment that lasts long past the likely conclusion of a FA.
+The a significant disadvantage, however, are that it requires an affirmative, ongoing commitment that lasts bng past the likely conclusion of a FA.
 Not every company is in a position to make such a commitment of time or resources.